November 30, 2009

 Chromium

 I have just switched to Chromium as my primary browser.
 I am running the daily-built version from the Ubuntu Jaunty PPA at https://edge.launchpad.net/~chromium-daily/+archive/ppa on my Debian unstable box.
 It seems quite stable, plugins are also working (with the –enable-plugins option) and it can use the system’s GTK+ theme for most parts (the buttons, etc. inside webpages are not rendered using GTK+ yet, but the UI is).
-It currently cannot print and it also has some formatting issues on some websites, and it’s not passing the ACID3 test yet (there is a ‘X’ in the top-right corner). ...
+It currently cannot print and it also has some formatting issues on some websites, and it’s not passing the ACID3 test yet (there is a ‘X’ in the top-right corner).
+I could have switched to Midori instead, but Midori is missing a cache it seems (the option can not be enabled). ...
 Read more 》

 Copyright © 2018-2020 Julian Andres Klode, articles licensed under CC BY-SA 4.0.